-A project closure report must be submitted within 20 days of project completion.
+A closure report must be submitted within 20 days of project completion.
 A detailed acquittal of grant funds must be provided as an attachment within the closure report using the Acquittal of Grant Funds template provided below.

 Reporting is submitted online via the grant recipient’s user profile on SmartyGrants.
 The report templates are accessible within the grant recipient’s SmartyGrants user profile.